AshwathKumar123/homepage/README.md

 Issues:

-Weather bar shows a hyphen
+Weather bar shows a hyphen (Only in the [GitHub Pages site](https://vyzicgithub.github.io/homepage/)

 This has to do with the OpenWeatherAPI.
 Please use your own key(s) for it.